Desloratadine for Allergies

 Some of the most common side effects experienced by those taking desloratadine are:

 - Dry mouth

 Desloratadine is not for everyone.
 Safety in children younger than 6 months has not been established.
 In addition, there have been no adequate and well-controlled studies in pregnant women, and desloratadine passes into breast milk.
 So, if you are pregnant or nursing, talk with your doctor about possible alternative options for treating SAR.

 If you cannot take desloratadine, you do have options for relief.

-Research is ongoing to develop effective treatments for seasonal allergies.
-Other antihistamines may help you manage your allergies.
+Other antihistamines or treatments may help you manage your allergies.
 Options include: